JupiterOne/graph-jira/docs/jupiterone.md

 re-ingestion of missed issue updates as a result of hitting our limits, please contact Support.

+(\*) Since this integration will ingest the last 2000 recently created/updated issues **per project since the last successful integration run**, adding new projects to an existing integration configuration is discouraged.
+If one wishes to ingest additional projects after the creation of an integration configuration, we recommend that a new configuration be created with **all** the projects one wishes to ingest.
+Then delete the old integration configuration.

 ## Requirements

 - JupiterOne requires the hostname for your Jira organization.
 JupiterOne also